-SUPERVISED STUDY IN GRAPHICS
+VCM 270 SUPERVISED STUDY IN GRAPHICS

-PREREQUISITE: All studio courses offered in the selected area of study and Permission of instructor
+(2-6E)1-3 credits PREREQUISITE: All studio courses offered in the selected area of study and Permission of instructor

 This course is designed to enable the student to continue studio experiences in greater depth.
 Areas of study are chosen by the student, with the approval of the instructor.
 This course will result in a better understanding of various aspects of graphics.
 This course may be repeated for credit.